Explore The Diverse Flavors Of Kent

 Trail stops:

-- Sweet Notes Cafe: Feel the chill and sweet ambiance inside this picturesque cafe.
-Enjoy a creative array of crepes, waffles, sandwiches, and more!
+- Sweet Notes Cafe: Feel the sweet ambiance inside this picturesque cafe.
+Enjoy a creative array of crepes, waffles, sandwiches and more.

 Hungry for more?